Wajackoya/DaVinci-Resolve-Studio/README.md

 </p>

-## Contributions

-Contributions to *BMW-MD* are welcome!
-If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-## THANKS TO [GOD]

 ## License

-The *BMW-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *WHITE PANTHER V6* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech
+Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by GURU-TECH
 .